Skip to main content

 What this guide helps you sort out

-In Belgium, the right reflex is not to trust a stamp or business card blindly.
-The FPS Justice provides a public register allowing you to check whether a translator is registered and for which languages they are authorised.
+In Belgium, the right reflex is to check the FPS Justice public register directly to confirm whether a translator is registered and for which languages they are authorised.

 Steps